dgnsrekt/tradingview-options-reticle/README.md

 7. Copy and paste each of the generated overlay scripts one at a time into the Pine Editor on TradingView, then click the Add to Chart button.
 Make sure you copy the entire code.

 ## FUTURE FEATURES:
-Give the option to generate PUT option contracts without using QAP mode.
+* Give the choice to generate PUT option contracts without using QAP mode.
 This option will allow you to use the input settings to change the contract type without flipping the chart.
-Max OTM argument - This will allow the option-reticle CLI to generate overlays with deeper OTM options.
+* Max OTM target argument - This will allow the option-reticle CLI to generate overlays with deeper OTM contracts.
 It currently only searches for the first OTM contract.
-Add the ability to change the crosshair line type. [dash, dotted, solid]
+* Add the ability to change the crosshair line type. [dash, dotted, solid]